Authorization Criteria for Chemical Adhesives (Drill and Bond Dowel) List

 These acceptance criteria are based on Caltrans Bridge Design Aid, (BDA) 5-71, and Memo to Designers, MTD 21-1.
 Testing requirements for adhesive anchors are in American Concrete Institute (ACI) 355.4, Qualification of Post Installed Adhesive Anchors in Concrete.

-2. Submit data from an Independent Testing Evaluation Agency based on requirements in ACI 355.4.
-Submit a current copy of the current Evaluation Report from ICC, IAPMO, or other accredited agencies.
+- Submit data from an Independent Testing Evaluation Agency based on requirements in ACI 355.4.
+Submit a copy of the most recent Product Evaluation Report from ICC, IAPMO, or other accredited agencies (e.g., ESR; UES-ER).

 The chemical adhesive will meet the minimum factored bond strength capacities, τcr φ,